Dolomites Circular Trek

-- Marvel at the spectacular mountain scenery.
+- Marvel at the spectacular mountain scenery

-- Enjoy fantastic local food and wines.
+- Enjoy local specialities, perfect coffee and great company

 Arrive today in the mountain town of Calalzo.
 There is a compulsory welcome meeting scheduled with your trek leader at 17:00 at the hotel.
 Before meeting with your trek leader the afternoon is free for you to explore the town and its amazing mountain surrounds.
 We will enjoy our first dinner together after the briefing.

 After a short bus ride, we start hiking up through larch forests to the charming Rifugio Antelao, then up to our high point at San Dionisio to see the magnificent and wild view of the Monte Antelao and Marmarole massifs.
 We then have a long descent to the Boite River Valley and our welcoming hotel for the night.